-The council has indicated it is committed to working with the SCT to deliver improvements and enhance the visitor experience at the Storr, in full consultation with the Staffin community.
-To that end, following 18 months of talks between the council and SCT, a major community consultation on the proposed project was run in November 2015.
-SCT directors helped hand deliver surveys to Staffin households and businesses and have now published the results in a 40-page report, which can be read, here… SCT Storr Community Consultation Report docx.
+The bid to purchase the land followed several years of work between the council and SCT and a major community consultation on the proposed project which was run in November 2015.
+SCT directors helped hand deliver surveys to Staffin households and businesses and published the results in a 40-page report, which can be read, here: SCT Storr Community Consultation Report docx.

 In June 2016, following a tendering process, SCT appointed a consortium team led by Dingwall-based Athena Solutions, and partners Richard Heggie of Urban Animation and Sam Foster Architects, to carry out the Options Appraisal.
 It was funded by the Scottish Land Fund, Highland Council and Highlands and Islands Enterprise – SCT is very grateful to all three bodies for their support.